sea922/Lab_Web/HomeWork_WEEK3/hw4/modelData/README.md

 * `cs142models.exampleModel()` - The model for the problem 1 - example view.
 * `cs142models.statesModel()`  - The model for the problem 2 - states view.

-These models can be accessed for the Angular controller of the view under the window property.
+These models can be accessed from the React controller of the view under the window property.
 For example:

     window.cs142models.statesModel()